Protocol

 value

 The base representation of the value being transmitted in this message.
-For a GET response or a SET request, this would be the item value; depending on the item type this could be a boolean, numeric, or string value, depending.
+For a GET response or a SET request, this would be the item value; depending on the item type this could be a boolean, numeric, or string value, or any valid data that can be serialized as JSON.

 time